erick-m-lean-analytics/Operations-Analytics-Portfolio/projects/insurer-markup-ruleset-optimisation/README.md

 ## Project Overview
 Data-driven optimisation project for a B2B SaaS platform serving the Australian smash repair industry.

-The platform enables smash repair workshops (purchasers) to source automotive parts from OEM, parallel, aftermarket, recycled, and reconditioned suppliers.
-Workshops apply configurable markup rulesets to determine the final sell price to insurers or walk-in customers.
-These rules operate at the client level (standard/default markups with custom overrides) and at the insurer level (specific markups by part type).
-The effective markup flows through quoting, supplier pricing selection, purchase orders, and automated invoice posting.
+The platform enables smash repair workshops to apply configurable markup rulesets that determine the final sell price to insurers or walk-in customers.
+These rules flow from client-level defaults and insurer-specific overrides all the way through quoting, purchase orders, and automated invoice posting.

 ## Problem Statement
 Active smash repair workshops were frequently manually editing markup rules in the platform.
 This caused undercharging or overcharging of insurers and customers, friction and approval delays, higher rework rates, longer lead times for repairs, and increased dependency on support team training.